-Text We will be using A First Course in Linear Algebra, version 0.30, as our primary textbook.
-This text is nearly complete, and will be expanded and modified as the course progresses.
+Text We will be using A First Course in Linear Algebra, version 0.50, as our primary textbook.
+This text is very nearly complete, and will be expanded and modified as the course progresses.
 I would suggest keeping your copy in a (big) 3-ring binder, especially as new pages become available.
 You may download copies of the text off the Internet, but I will be taking orders at the beginning of the course for a mass purchase of printed copies.
-The textbook will be updated weekly on the course WWW page.
+The textbook will be updated weekly on the course WWW page, usually on Thursday evenings.

 The text Introduction to Linear Algebra by Lee W. Johnson, R. Dean Riess, Jimmy T. Arnold (Fourth or Fifth Edition) will be used as a backup source of homework exercises.
 The Bookstore also has a highly recommended text: The Nuts and Bolts of Proofs by Antonella Cupillari.
+Note that the Third Edition has some useful new sections, while in early August the Bookstore was carrying the Second Edition.
 The course WWW page has some recommendations for similar books about proof techniques.